jerryji1993/wikiart_style_classification/README.md

 * NASNet (Large)

 ### Grad-CAM visualization
 We also implemented Grad-CAM for direct visualzation of where the model is paying attention to when making classification decision.
 Once the model is trained, one can run ```python vis_cam.py``` for generation of class activation maps.
+Table below lists some arguments to specify for generating the maps: